 - Mix together grated veggies, onion and egg or chia egg.

-- Add in flour, baking powder and salt.
+- Add in flour, psyllium is using, baking powder and salt.
 Add additional flour, 1 Tbsp at a time if batter is too moist.

 - Form into patties on a parchment-lined baking sheet.
 I made them about 2-3 inches in diameter and flattened them out with a fork.

 - Brush the tops with olive oil to give them a bit of the fried vibe.

 - Bake for 25-30 minutes until latkes feel dry on top and are holding together.
 Flip and broil for 1-2 minutes.

 - Prep Time: 15 mins

 Photo credit: Maya Visnyei for The UnDiet Cookbook